sokil/UserBundle/README.md

         - UserBundle
 ```

-## Singla page application
+## Single page application

-Bundle builds user interface over (sokil/frontend-bundle)[https://github.com/sokil/FrontendBundle], so initialise in as described in following manual, and add some configuration:
+Bundle builds user interface over (sokil/frontend-bundle)[https://github.com/sokil/FrontendBundle], so initialise it, as described in following manual, and add some configuration:

 In the spa twig template, add assets and configure app: